-Enough is enough with the deluge of unsolicited voicemails and the calls from phone numbers that look like they're from friends but are “spoofed” — or disguised — by crooks who claim to be with the IRS, your bank or the police.
+Enough is enough with the deluge of unsolicited voice mails and the calls from phone numbers that look like they're local but are spoofed (or disguised) by crooks who claim to be with the IRS or to have important information about your car warranty.

 You’ve tried blocking numbers, to no avail.
 You’ve signed up on the National Do Not Call Registry.
 No difference.
-You’ve complained to the Federal Trade Commission (FTC), the Federal Communications Commission (FCC).
+You’ve complained to the Federal Trade Commission (FTC) and the Federal Communications Commission (FCC).
 Nada.

 Some robocalls are legal